Business Model Transparency and Trust

 How do I import content from Tableau?

-Log into the source tool (e.g., Tableau) via a personal access token, pick which workbooks/datasources to import, and BIChart will place them in your chosen project.
+Log into the source tool (e.g., Tableau) via a personal access token, pick which workbooks/datasources to import, and BIChart will convert them to .PBIP and or publish them to Fabric.

 Do I have to connect to Tableau and Fabric?